xiaodong2008/mvpa60/slide/pages/how-do-we-develop.md

 <v-clicks depth="2">

+- We use Figma to help us to design our page.
 - We use React Native to build the app and Expo for the development environment.
 - Supabase is a database service base on Postgres, and it's also open source!
   - Visualization Panel